-Available for free, UAD software v7.5 is compatible with Mac OS X and Pro Tools 11.
+Available for free, UAD software v7.7 is compatible with Pro Tools 11 on Mac OS X and WIndows 7.
 This release supports the entire UAD-2 product lineup, including all Apollo interfaces, UAD-2 PCIe cards, and UAD-2 Satellite devices.
-(Windows 7 users, fear not — a fully tested and qualified cross-platform release will drop in Spring 2014.)

-Now, UAD-2 and Apollo users on Mac can enjoy:
+Now, UAD-2 and Apollo users on Mac and Windows can enjoy:

 - Total session and automation compatibility with earlier versions of Pro Tools

 - Access to the complete library of UAD Powered Plug-Ins in AAX 64

 - Seamless interoperability with Apollo series interfaces and Realtime UAD Processing